megascatterbomb/mega_mod/README.md

 ## Fix captures not being counted correctly in scoreboard.

-In Payload, The team scores are supposed to reflect how many control points that team has captured.
+In Payload, the team scores are supposed to reflect how many control points that team has captured.
 - In pl_emerge, that setting simply isn't enabled; this mod turns it on.
 - In [pl_cactuscanyon_redux_final2](https://steamcommunity.com/sharedfiles/filedetails/?id=2579644293), some of the outputs that trigger point captures trigger twice; adding a slight delay fixes this.